 - Bottomline, your tattoo is going to recover quicker and more brilliantly if you yourself are in good health.
 If your diet is shit, you're out of shape, and you tend to always get sick, there's a good chance that you're going to struggle with your healing process.

-- You need to eat a diet rich in nutrients that support your immune system, purifies your blood, is anti-inflammatory, and promotes tissue repair.
+- You need to eat a diet rich in nutrients that support your immune system and general health.
 Eat your greens, healthy fats and stay away from excess booze and sugar.
 Don't go on a bender the week before you get a tattoo and expect it to look great in the long run.

 - Exercise is a crucial step to prepping yourself for a tattoo.
 Your lymphatic system does not have its own pump and needs to be worked by your body through movement.